Endermanbugzjfc/PacketLoggerGophertunnel/README.md

     Receive = "5s"
     Send = "5s"
 ```
+## Config Auto Reload
+Disabling this option when the app is running will turn off config auto reload for the current app instance (session) ends.
+In other words, until you restart the it.

+The connection section will not be affected by hot-reload or auto-reload.

 ## Show Packet Type
 A whitelist of key phrases.
 If the fully qualified type name of a packet (`*packet.PacketTypeName`) contains any key phrases, its raw content will be visualised into TOML and then dumped to the console (if there is no error during the visualisation process).